Table of Contents

 can cause breathing problems.
 In the worst cases, incorrect use of opioids can

+be fatal.
 Opioids are also controlled substances, which means their distribution,

 possession, and use are controlled by the government.
 It is illegal in the US